 Building an Urban Mob

 At the same time, Rome had an urban population that was necessary to feed and pamper at great festivals, chariot races, gladiator combats.
-As a Christian emperor, you really didn’t want to get into gladiatorial combat, but chariot races were okay.
+As a Christian emperor, gladiatorial combat was wrong but chariot races were acceptable.
 These ceremonies had to continue, and to be effective, you had to have an audience.
 Constantine was insistent in ensuring that his new capital would have, in effect, an urban mob.

-One wonders how you contacted people to try out for this position.
-Nonetheless, a mob was created, urban plebian, that would act as the ceremonial elite that would be privileged, that would be given the free circuses and breads that you would have in Old Rome.
+One wonders how people were contracted to try out for this position.
+Nonetheless, a mob was created, urban plebian, that would act as the ceremonial elite that would be privileged, that would be given the free bread and circuses that you would have in Old Rome.
 Many of the features of Old Rome were reproduced in Constantinople—for instance, Seven Hills.
-Constantine went around naming seven hills to represent the Seven Hills of Rome.
-He had to fake on one of them, but he got his seven.
+Constantine went around naming seven hills to represent the Seven Hills of Rome, although he had to fake on one of them.

 Christianity—The Faith that Mattered

-All of this was extremely important in stressing the continuity to the ancient Roman past.
+All of this was extremely important in stressing the continuity of the ancient Roman past.
 At the same time, it marked a major change.
 In A.D.
 330, the city was dedicated as an imperial city.
 Imperial churches emerged that became the model for constructing churches in provincial cities.
-The Roman Senate in Constantinople was encouraged to be Christian.
-The court was Christian in tone.
+The Roman Senate in Constantinople was encouraged to be Christian and the court was Christian in tone.
 It gave its authority, its seal, behind the new faith.

 This was the faith that would matter.
 If you wished to rise in society, it was best to go to Constantinople.
 It was best to become a Christian.
 It was best to work your way through the imperial government.
-Old Rome, the pagans, the Senate of Rome, the pagans that still populated much of the provincial area were increasingly taking second place.
+Old Rome, the Senate of Rome, the pagans that still populated much of the provincial area, were increasingly taking second place.